How we use your information

 We are the Data Controller and a Processor, we undertake data processing within the EEA, although as noted above we reserve the right to use outsourcing agents who may be located both within and outside the EEA.

 Data Subjects may notify us if they wish to exercise their right to erasure.
-Such a withdrawal of Consent does not affect the lawfulness of processing based on consent prior to the withdrawal.
+Such a withdrawal of consent does not affect the lawfulness of processing based on consent prior to the withdrawal.
 Data Subjects that exercise this right will be removed from any marketing or future contact.
-We may retain a copy of any personal data and be retained by the Controller if the processing is necessary for the establishment, exercise or defence of legal claims.
+We may retain a copy of any relevant personal data that is necessary for the establishment, exercise or defence of legal claims.

 Right of rectification